A Semantically Consistent Dataset for Data-Efficient Query-Based Universal Sound Separation: Dataset Construction

 Given the high-quality single-event segments obtained from the proposed pipeline, we proceed to synthesize training mixtures.
 However, naive random mixing often yields implausible combinations (e.g., aquatic animals co-occurring with urban traffic), introducing incorrect contextual priors.
 To mitigate this, we propose a semantic compatibility protocol governed by a logical co-occurrence matrix.

-We define a binary matrix $\mathbf{M} \in \{0, 1\}^{N \times N}$ where entries indicate semantic validity. $\mathbf{M}$ is derived via Qwen3-Omni using the prompt in Figure \ref{fig:mix-prompt}, which enforces strict criteria: events must be capable of coexisting without spatiotemporal conflict (e.g., allowing ``typing'' with ``air conditioning'' while rejecting logical contradictions).
+We define a binary matrix $\mathbf{M} \in \{0, 1\}^{N \times N}$ where entries indicate semantic validity. $\mathbf{M}$ is derived via Qwen3-Omni using the prompt in Figure \ref{fig:mix-prompt}, which enforces strict criteria: events must be capable of coexisting without spatiotemporal conflict (e.g., allowing ``typing'' with ``air conditioning'' while rejecting logical contradictions); a representative submatrix is shown in Figure~\ref{fig:submatrix}.
 Based on $\mathbf{M}$, we generated training data.
 For each mixture, a source count $C$ is sampled from $\{2, \dots, 5\}$.
-We ensure that the label set of sampled clips $\{l_1, \ldots, l_C\}$ satisfies pairwise compatibility ($\mathbf{M}_{l_i, l_j} = 1, \forall i, j$).
+We construct each tuple by sampling an anchor event and iteratively adding sources from categories compatible with all already selected events, ensuring pairwise compatibility ($\mathbf{M}_{l_i, l_j} = 1, \forall i, j$).
 Valid tuples undergo duration normalization (4s training, 10s testing) and energy unification ($\text{RMS}=0.1$).
 The mixture $\mathbf{y}$ follows an additive superposition model: $ \mathbf{y} = \mathbf{x}_1 + \sum_{c=2}^{C} 10^{\text{SNR}_c / 20} \cdot \mathbf{x}_c, $ where $\mathbf{x}_c$ denotes the $c$-th normalized source.
 Relative gains are determined by SNRs randomly sampled from $[-5, 5]$ dB, simulating diverse acoustic conditions and enabling the model to adapt to varied energy ratios.